Conditions

 Common causes:

-• Dog or cat has strayed onto neighbor’s property
+• Dog or cat has strayed onto the neighbor’s property

 First aid: